MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 Note that full independence implies pairwise independence.

-> lemma "Variance of sums"
+> lemma "Variance of a sum"
 > For any set of pairwise independent $X_1, \dots, X_n$:
 >
 > $$